 - Colorful, which parrots will curiously investigate

-- Soft around the edges, so your parrot won’t cut itself
+- Soft around the edges, so your parrot won’t cut or injure itself

-- Hard to swallow, as parrots are at risk of choking
+- Hard to swallow, in the event of choking

-- Make sounds/parts that clack together, piquing a parrot’s interest
+- Parts that clack together, piquing a parrot’s interest

-- Soft and cuddly, which some parrots enjoy
+- Soft and cuddly, which some parrots find comforting

 - Practice in gauging their bites